-However, vast majority of the loans in the cover pool are floating rate loans with the interest rate based on WIBOR for three and six months.
-As at 31 December 2021, the average contractual maturity of loans in the cover pool was 248.4 months (weighted average).
+A vast majority of the loans in the cover pool are floating rate loans with the interest rate based on WIBOR for three months.
+The Bank is also granting loans with the interest rate based on WIBOR for six months.
+As at 30 June 2019, the average contractual maturity of loans in the cover pool was 254.99 months (weighted average).